Proven-Paradox/shaper-system/Handbook.md

 Cost: 10 MP
 Damage: x3 (Earth)
 Duration: 2 rounds
-Special: If this Ability hits, the target becomes [Crushed](#crush-x) for two rounds.
+Effect: If this Ability hits, the target becomes [Crushed](#crush-x) for two rounds.
 The Crush severity is equal to your Hero Tier.
 Description: Anything that does lingering earth damage.
 This can be a siesmic incantation, partially petrifying your target, a gravity ray, or similar effects.

 #### Doom